RossLote/code-challenge/README.md

 - Ability to delete slides
 - Nice transition effect between slides
 - Any extra feature you can think of...have fun!

+### What next?
+Once you have completed the challenge, complete the usage instructions below and send us a link to your repository.

+### Usage instructions
+*Write some instructions as to how to install and run the project here.*